wh1t3lord/wh1t3lord/README.md

 </div>

 ## Wishes
-I would like to work on some C++ backends for Web environment or on some other Games.
+I would like to work on some backends for 3D, Geometry processing, Neural rendering and other things that can be related to computer graphics including Web rendering (optimizations,composing rendering frame and etc)

-Currently I am opened for relocation to Serbia/Germany/Norway.

 ## Contacts
 <div class="container" align="center">